Intelligence officer

-An intelligence officer is a person employed by an organization to collect, compile or analyze information (known as intelligence) which is of use to that organization.
+An intelligence officer is a member of the intelligence field employed by an organization to collect, compile or analyze information (known as intelligence) which is of use to that organization.
 The word of officer is a working title, not a rank, used in the same way a "police officer" can also be a sergeant, or in the military, in which non-commissioned personnel may serve as intelligence officers.

 Organizations which employ intelligence officers include armed forces, police, and customs agencies.